Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Trust Manifesto.md

 - We had determined the Core Teams that needed to formalized and structured.
 - We had network nodes representing thousands of incredible people circling, watching, and wondering...
 - [[Jordan Nicholas Sukut]] was holding space and risk as the sole board member and funding source
+- It was reported that the backbone technological infrastructure we had funded was being leveraged by ~170 impact organizations in ~13 countries
 - Some of the most talented, skilled, and wise people we had ever worked with were surrounding us and investing time, energy, and attention
 - And we were ready to advance into the next round of resourcing, partnership and engagement.

 ## Investments Prior to August 2022